-Additionally, in connection with the closing of the IPO, the Company entered into an amendment that increased the borrowing capacity under the Successor Revolver from \$75.0 million to \$100.0 million and extended the maturity date from January 31, 2025 to July 31, 2026.
-As of December 31, 2022, the Company had no outstanding amounts under the Successor Revolver, and therefore, was not subject to the consolidated first lien leverage ratio covenant and was compliant with all other covenants under the agreement.
+Additionally, in connection with the closing of the IPO, the Company entered into an amendment that increased the borrowing capacity under the Revolver from \$75.0 million to \$100.0 million and extended the maturity date from January 31, 2025 to July 31, 2026.
+In June 2023, the Credit Agreement was amended to transition the reference rate from LIBOR to SOFR (the Secured Overnight Financing Rate as administered by the Federal Reserve Bank of New York), with the addition of an applicable margin.
+As of December 31, 2023, the Company had no outstanding amounts under the Revolver, and therefore, was not subject to the consolidated first lien leverage ratio covenant.
+The Company was compliant with all other covenants under the agreement as of December 31, 2023.

-Scheduled maturities of long-term debt as of December 31, 2022 (Successor), are as follows (in thousands):
+Scheduled maturities of long-term debt as of December 31, 2023, are as follows (in thousands):

 Years Ending December 31,

-2023 \$

-2024
+2024 \$

 2025

 2026

 2027 564,724

+2028

 Thereafter

 \$ 564,724